yegor256/blog/_posts/2016/jul/2016-07-21-convince-me.md

 respected.

-And I'm not talking about [stupid]({% pst 2015/jan/2015-01-05-how-to-be-honest-and-keep-customer %}) product owners&mdash;those guys are a separate story.
+And I'm not talking about [stupid]({% pst 2015/jan/2015-01-05-how-to-be-honest-and-keep-customer %}) product owners---those guys are a separate story.
 I'm talking about a pretty reasonable PO with his own technical opinion that needs to be heard.

 Here is a practical example.
 Last week, I was